 Jul 24, 2015|

-South America is one of the most popular destinations for discovering natural wonders of the world and admiring vast landscapes.
-From the Northern coast of Colombia to the Southern borders of Tierra del Fuego in Argentina, the biodiversity is so expansive that certainly, one trip to South America is not enough.
+South America is home to some of the most beautiful, must-see national parks in South America.
+It is a continent where one can explore destinations that ooze with natural wonders and vast landscapes.
+From the northern coast of Colombia to the southern borders of Tierra del Fuego in Patagonia, the biodiversity is so expansive that certainly, a trip to South America‘s national parks is needed.
 There are currently over 300 national parks in South America, many of which are now UNESCO World Heritage Sites.
-It’s not easy choosing only 5 National Parks in South America, but I always recommend these 5 must-see national parks in South America to anyone that loves adventure and appreciates mother nature.
+It’s not easy choosing only a few, but I always recommend these 5 must-see national parks in South America to anyone who is looking for a South American adventure and appreciates mother nature.

 - Fly to Punta Arenas: From the Santiago de Chile International Airport take a 4-hour flight to Punta Arenas Airport.
 Then take a 4 and a half hour bus ride from Punta Arenas to Torres del Paine.